vachan-maker/vachan-maker.github.io/content/posts/i-switched-entirely-to-spotify/index.md

 A few weeks ago, I noticed that I couldn't play some songs on RiMusic and would get an error.
 This is most likely because of YouTube's crackdown on third party client applications.

 On Spotify music discovery is much easier.
 Spotify's recommendation system is golden and I keep discovering new songs every week.
-There is a playlist for basically everything.
+It has a ton of curated and personalized playlists.
 Also since Spotify supports multiple platforms and has a web interface, I can access my playlists and favourite songs anywhere (this was not possible when using RiMusic).

 I am currently using the free plan.
 Yes, the ads are annoying but I am fine with it.
 You can't get everything for free, right?